themarquisdesheric/amber-health/src/pages/articles/2020-01-30-physical-therapy.md

 templateKey: article
 title: Physical Therapy
 date: 2020-01-30
-description: DESCRIPTION AND TAGS NEEDED!!!
+description: Learn about the importance of pelvic floor physical therapy in the treatment of pelvic pain
-featuredImage: /img/sonjiawpom-1.jpg
+featuredImage: /img/pom-1.jpg
 series: 'Complementary and Alternative Therapies for Endometriosis'
 seriesNumber: ''
 seriesLink: '/articles/2020-02-09-complementary-and-alternative-therapies-for-endometriosis/'